NadaMahmoud44/Blog_Task/README.md

 ## Project Overview

-This project is a simple blog application that allows users to add, edit, view, and delete blog posts.
+This project is a simple blog application developed as part of a task for Amasi Tech.
+It allows users to add, edit, view, and delete blog posts.
 The application is built using PHP and MySQL, with a clean and responsive user interface.

 ## Features